Pseudocholinesterase deficiency: Diagnosis

 This inherited condition can be diagnosed with a blood test.
 If the total cholinesterase activity in the patient's blood is low, this may suggest an atypical form of the enzyme is present, putting the patient at risk of sensitivity to suxamethonium and related drugs.
 Inhibition studies may also be performed to give more information about potential risk.
 In some cases, genetic studies may be carried out to help identify the form of the enzyme that is present.

 Prevention

-Patients with known pseudocholinesterase deficiency may wear a medic-alert bracelet that will notify healthcare workers of increased risk from administration of succinylcholine, and use a non-depolarising neuromuscular blockade for general anesthesia, such as rocuronium.
+Patients with known pseudocholinesterase deficiency may wear a medic-alert bracelet that will notify healthcare workers of increased risk from administration of succinylcholine, and use a non-depolarising neuromuscular-blocking drug for general anesthesia, such as rocuronium.

 Prognosis

 Prognosis for recovery following administration of succinylcholine is excellent when medical support includes close monitoring and respiratory support measures.

 In nonmedical settings in which subjects with pseudocholinesterase deficiency are exposed to cocaine, sudden cardiac death can occur.